 Each of us possesses a remarkable gift: the power to help.
 We exercise it by listening to one another, lending a hand, sharing resources and showing kindness.
 Each of our Impact Partners have shared their gifts with us, which has allowed Women In Distress to continue to provide quality services to our participants free of charge – giving hope and a chance for a new start to families in crisis.The following Impact Partners enhance the services we provide to the women, men and children we serve.
 Their ideas, wisdom and philanthropic investments help us to continue reaching our goal of keeping families safe.
 For information on how your company can become an Impact Partner, click here.

-Janet A. Boyle, a long-time philanthropist and community leader, has been a tremendous supporter of Women In Distress for many years.
+Janet A. Boyle was a long-time philanthropist and community leader, and a tremendous supporter of Women In Distress for many years.
 Her support notably includes a $1 million endowment to ensure sustainable funding for our programs and services.
 Janet Boyle’s generosity established a legacy that would benefit Women In Distress, its participants, and employees for future generations.

 Owner of the Signature Grand, Arlene Pecora, is a member of the Women In Distress Board of Directors and strong advocate for keeping families safe.
-The Signature Grand is the host each year for two Women In Distress signature events: The Starfish Luncheon in May and The Giving Breakfast in February.
+The Signature Grand is the host each year for two Women In Distress signature events: The Starfish Luncheon and The Giving Breakfast.

 JM Family Enterprises, Inc. and SE Toyota have been Annual Impact Partners for over two decades, giving a total of over $1.1 million in financial and in-kind contributions.
 Their employees have provided hundreds of volunteer hours, especially to assist with the move into the new Jim & Jan Moran Family Center in 2010-2011.